Fast Weight loss without starving yourself: Want To Lose 5 Pounds Of Weight Fast Without Starving Yourself?

-Research has indicated that the thyroid gland, the source of thyroid hormones that ultimately help determine your metabolic rate, reacts quickly to starvation diets.
-That is, when you eat too few calories, your body decreases its thyroid hormone output, which decreases your metabolic rate.
+Research has indicated that the thyroid gland.
+The source of thyroid hormones that ultimately help determine your metabolic rate.
+Reacts quickly to starvation diets.
+That is, when you eat too few calories, your body decreases its thyroid hormone output.
+Which decreases your metabolic rate.
 Other detrimental effects of starving include an increase in fat-storing enzymes in the body.

 One enzyme called lipoprotein lipase (LPL) acts as sort of a gatekeeper, allowing fatty acids to flow in and out of fat cells.
 While mild reductions in calories cause a decrease in LPL activity, giving fatty acids the freedom to flow out of fat cells, overly aggressive calorie cuts actually increase LPL activity.
 In concert with decreased levels of thyroid hormone, this causes the body to cling to stored body-fat.

-While severe calorific reductions seem to throw a dietary monkey wrench into the fat-loss equation, calorie surpluses or overeating exerts another puzzling effect.
-Not only does body-fat increase, but overeating may cause a mild increase in thyroid levels and an increase in anabolic hormones that help support muscle mass such as growth hormone, testosterone and IGF-1.
+While severe calorific reductions seem to throw a dietary monkey wrench into the fat-loss equation.
+Calorie surpluses or overeating exerts another puzzling effect.
+Not only does body-fat increase, but overeating may cause a mild increase in thyroid levels and an increase in anabolic hormones that help support muscle mass.
+Such as growth hormone, testosterone and IGF-1.

 A BETTER WAY TO ENJOY YOUR DIET

 The rotational approach to getting ripped employs both dieting and eating phases.
 The first requires a reduction in calories by decreasing your daily carbohydrate intake by 50% for 2-4 days.
-Since extended periods of dieting can slow the metabolism, a single “eating” day in which you boost your carb intake 50% higher than normal can sidestep any potential slowdown.
+Since extended periods of dieting can slow the metabolism.
+A single “eating” day in which you boost your carb intake 50% higher than normal can sidestep any potential slowdown.

 For example, an individual currently eating 400 grams of carb daily would reduce his daily intake to 200 grams for 2-4 days.
 Next, he’d rotate into the eating phase and increase his carbs to 600 grams for a single day.
-This provides a mental break from dieting, decreases the magnitude of metabolic slowdown, and may boost testosterone, growth hormone and IGF levels enough to help maintain metabolic-boosting muscle.
+This provides a mental break from dieting.
+Decreases the magnitude of metabolic slowdown, and may boost testosterone.
+Growth hormone and IGF levels enough to help maintain metabolic-boosting muscle.
 After the single high-carbohydrate day, he’d return to the dieting phase.

 Some individuals hope to keep their metabolic-friendly muscle while dieting by over-aggregating the need for dietary protein.
 I know a lot of people who increase their protein while eating fewer carbs in hopes of preventing muscle loss.
 But you can’t reduce your carbs in half and increase your protein dramatically; that would negate the calorie reduction created by eating fewer carbs.
-Cutting your carbs in half for a few days while keeping your protein steady would help you get leaner, and a day of high carbs would give you the added fuel to get through the low-carb days.
+Cutting your carbs in half for a few days while keeping your protein steady would help you get leaner.
+A day of high carbs would give you the added fuel to get through the low-carb days.

 Now you will be satisfied with fast weight loss without starving yourself.